corno/astn.io/README.md

 * A reference indentation is determined as follows: The block of tabs and spaces following the preceding linebreak in the ASTN text that is not within another multiline string.
 If there is no preceding linebreak, the reference indentation is an empty array of tabs and spaces
 * For every string line in an multiline string do the following: If the string line starts with the reference indentation, strip this part of the line

-A string line in a multiline string that does not start with the reference indentation is considered valid, but will not be reformatted.
+A string line in a multiline string that does not start with the reference indentation is considered improperly formatted but nevertheless valid, and will not be reformatted by a processor, so all whitespace at the beginning of the line is considered part of that string.

 ## Comment support
+FIX

 # Types